 The ACT Prep Program helps Pulaski County students avoid remediation and improve their ACT scores.
 ACT Prep classes are held each spring, summer, and fall.
 Initiated in 2006, our ACT Prep program provides 9th-12th graders a full-length practice exam, training on the four ACT subject areas (English, math, reading and science) and teaches test-taking strategies.
 Student participants earn an average of one to three-point increase in their ACT scores according to a formal review of the program.

-Vision 2025, a first of its kind in Pulaski County, is an innovative program identifying young women in the 9th through 12th grades with extraordinary potential and empowers them as leaders.
+Vision 2025 is an innovative program identifying young women in the 9th through 12th grades with extraordinary potential and empowers them as leaders.
 The yearlong program focuses on empowerment, building leadership skills, mentoring, community service, academic enrichment, and academic & career advising.
 Young women engage in activities including: tutoring, college tours, leadership conferences, service-learning, ACT prep, cultural enrichment, health and nutrition education, physical fitness, professional development workshops, self-esteem building opportunities, etiquette coaching dinners, college readiness workshops, and much more!
-Download the application.

 A Shoe Into Success provides health, nutrition, and physical fitness education to select classrooms in Pulaski County.
 While educating children about health and physical fitness we incorporate academic development, literacy enhancement, and mentorships.
 Through grant funding and community partnerships, A Shoe Into Success provides free Nike athletic shoes to program participants.